cathzzr2/cathzzr2/README.md

 ## Hi there, I'm Catherine 👋

-- 🌱 I’m currently learning Computer Science @Barnard
+- 🌱 I’m currently learning Computer Science @ Barnard
 - ⚡ A fun fact about me is I once got lost in Venice at 10 but clueless in Italian!
 - 💬 Ask me anything cuddly about Xiaobai & Lambor 🐈
 - 😄 Pronouns: She/Her